JamesAHo/Social-Network-API/README.md

 ## Enpoints for testing
 **User**
-- Get all users:        `GET /api/users`
+- To get all user:        `GET /api/users`
-- Create a user:        `POST /api/users`
+- To create user:        `POST /api/users`
-- Get user by ID:       `GET /api/users/:id`
+- To get user by id:       `GET /api/users/:id`
-- Update a user:        `PUT /api/users/:id`
+- To Update User:        `PUT /api/users/:id`
-- Delete a user:        `DELETE /api/users/:id`
+- To Delete a user:        `DELETE /api/users/:id`
-- Add a friend:         `PUT /api/users/:userId/friends/:friendId`
+- To Add a friend:         `PUT /api/users/:userId/friends/:friendId`
-- Delete a friend:      `DELETE /api/users/:userId/friends/:friendId`
+- To Delete a friend:      `DELETE /api/users/:userId/friends/:friendId`

 **Thought**
-- Get all thoughts:     `GET /api/thoughts`
+- To Get all thoughts:     `GET /api/thoughts`
-- Create a thought:     `POST /api/thoughts`
+- To Create a thought:     `POST /api/thoughts`
-- Get thought by ID:    `GET /api/thoughts/:id`
+- To Get thought by ID:    `GET /api/thoughts/:id`
-- Update a thought:     `PUT /api/thoughts/:id`
+- To Update a thought:     `PUT /api/thoughts/:id`
-- Delete a thought:     `DELETE /api/thoughts/:id`
+- To Delete a thought:     `DELETE /api/thoughts/:id`

 **Reaction**
-- Add a reaction:       `PUT /api/thoughts/:id/reactions`
+- To Add a reaction:       `PUT /api/thoughts/:id/reactions`
-- Delete a reaction:    `DELETE /api/thoughts/:id/reactions`
+- To Delete a reaction:    `DELETE /api/thoughts/:id/reactions`

 ## Technologies
+Technologies used for this project are:
 - NodeJS
 - Express
 - Mongoose